-For employees, each hour of leave granted entitles the person concerned to a compensatory allowance equal to his/her average hourly salary, which is paid by the employer.
-The employer advances the allowance and is reimbursed by the State in respect of 50% of the amount of the allowance and 50% of the employer's social security contributions.
+For employees, each leave hour entitles the recipient to a compensatory allowance equal to his/her average hourly salary, which is paid by the employer.
+The employer advances the allowance and is reimbursed by the State for the amount of the allowance and for the employer's social security contributions.

-For self-employed persons and professionals, the compensatory allowance paid by the State is fixed at 50% of the reference amount defined on the basis of the hourly income which was used during the last contributory year as contribution basis for the pension insurance scheme.
+Forself-employed people and professionals, the compensatory allowance paid by the State is based on the hourly income used during the last contributions year as the basis of contributions to the pension insurance scheme.

 The compensatory allowance cannot exceed four times the minimum wage for unqualified workers (€44.41/grade 775,17 on 1 October 2013).